 The scope of the permanent variance limits coverage to the work situations specified under this condition.
-Clearly defining the scope of the permanent variance provides Traylor JV, Traylor JV's employees, other stakeholders, the public, and OSHA with necessary information regarding the work situations in which the permanent variance applies.
+Clearly defining the scope of the permanent variance provides IHP JV, IHP JV's employees, other stakeholders, the public, and OSHA with necessary information regarding the work situations in which the permanent variance applies.

-According to 29 CFR 1905.11, an employer or class or group of employers 7 may request a permanent variance for a specific workplace or workplaces.
+According to 29 CFR 1905.11, an employer (or class or group of employers 6) may request a permanent variance for a specific workplace or workplaces (multiple sites).
 If granted, the variance applies to the specific employer(s) that submitted the application.
-In this instance, the permanent variance applies to the applicant, Traylor/ Skanska/Jay Dee Joint Venture at the
+In this instance, the permanent variance applies to the applicant, IHP JV, for its Anacostia River Tunnel project, and does not apply to any other employers.